This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 Bonus App – Aldiko

-I have a ridiculously large number of unread books on my TBR list but Collector’s fallacy doesn’t recognize that.
+I have many unread books on my TBR list, but Collector’s fallacy doesn’t recognize that.

 Key Features